-The departure date for a long-awaited artist’s residency on a ranch in Ojai, CA arrived days after my grandmother’s death in the spring of 2011.
-Packing up my studio late one night, after the funeral and the shiva, I let go of my expectations of how I might paint and accepted that I might not paint at all.
+My departure date for a long-awaited artist’s residency, on a ranch in Ojai, CA fell days after the death of a close relative in the spring of 2011.
+After the funeral and memorials, packing up my studio late one night, I let go of my expectations of how I might paint and accepted that I might not paint at all.
 Instead, I painted like I had never painted before, in an impromptu studio on the grounds of the ranch, from sun up to sun down.

 On my first morning in Ojai I hiked into the